BHashemi2021/UFOs/README.md

   1- As the data file is reltively a big one, we need to design filters so that users could search the data they wish by a few keywords provided.

-  2- The filters need to be reset so that the next user cold perform fresh search.
+  2- The filters need to be reset so that the next user could perform a fresh search.

 ##  Results
-The webpage is ready for use and the users could enter their keywords and retrieve results (Figure 1)
+The webpage is ready for use and the users could enter their keywords and retrieve the intended results (Figure 1)

   #### Figure 1: Filters and a snippet of a sample search